Love & Pop: Plot

-Hiromi receives a phone call from Kobayashi's boyfriend Yoshio, who says that Kobayashi's kitten is sick, and he is leaving Kobayashi.
-She then checks the messages she has received from interested men.
-She contacts one of the men, Uehara, and takes a taxi to meet him.
-Uehara takes her to a video rental store, with Hiromi posing as his girlfriend.
-There, they go to the adult video section, where Uehara grabs Hiromi's hand and uses it to masturbate.
-Disgusted, Hiromi runs away; Uehara pays her anyway.
+Hiromi receives a phone call from Kobayashi's boyfriend, Yoshio, who says that Kobayashi's kitten is sick, and he is leaving Kobayashi.
+Hiromi checks the messages she has received from interested men.
+She takes a taxi to meet one, Uehara, who pays her to pose as his girlfriend in a video rental store.
+In the adult video section, Uehara grabs Hiromi's hand and uses it to masturbate.
+Hiromi runs away; Uehara pays her anyway.

-Hiromi receives a call from Kobayashi, where she relays the information she had heard from the previous call.
-She chooses to meet another man who had left a message, who calls himself Captain EO, and carries a Fuzzball stuffed animal.
-The two go to a love hotel, where they talk and Hiromi fixes the stuffed animal.
-Hiromi takes a shower, but Captain EO intrudes, berating her for choosing to go on a date with him.
-He admits that he had planned to assault Hiromi, rape her, and steal her money, but does not.
-He pays her very little, and leaves.
+Hiromi receives a call from Kobayashi, and relays the information from Yoshio.
+She meets another man, who calls himself Captain EO and carries a Fuzzball stuffed toy.
+At a love hotel, they talk and Hiromi fixes the stuffed toy.
+When Hiromi takes a shower, Captain EO intrudes and berating her for choosing to go on a date with him.
+He admits that he had planned to assault Hiromi, rape her, and steal her money, and brandishes a Taser.
+He throws a few coins at her and leaves.

 Hiromi meets Kobayashi to return the cell phone.
-He thanks her for saving his cat's life, but says that he and Yoshio had broken up.
+He thanks her for saving his cat's life, but says that he and Yoshio has broken up.
 Hiromi repeats one of Captain EO's remarks, to which Kobayashi replies that whoever had said that must see great value in her.
-Hiromi then returns home, and ruminates on her life and her failure to buy the ring before falling asleep.
+At home, Hiromi ruminates on her life and her failure to buy the ring and falls asleep.
+The girls walk in ankle-deep water in a drainage ditch.

-While the credits roll, the four girls are shown walking side by side in ankle-deep water on the bottom of a large drainage ditch.